As oil plummets, how much pain still looms for U.S. energy firms?

 Thomson Reuters data shows Wall Street brokerages slashed their fourth quarter estimates for energy firms by over 7 percent in the past 30 days.
 They now predict earnings of S&P 500 energy firms to fall 20.7 percent in the fourth quarter and by 36.1 percent this quarter.

 Yet several stocks have rallied in the past month.
-One striking example is Penn Virginia Corp (PVA.N), an exploration and production company, which soared by nearly 30 percent even as analysts cut their estimates by more than a third.
+One striking example is Penn Virginia Corp, an exploration and production company, which soared by nearly 30 percent even as analysts cut their estimates by more than a third.

 Some analysts say though, many stocks have been sold off enough to offer good value.